hiepbkhn/itce2011/uncertain-graph-java/src/Readme.txt

 - LouvainInt.java: use EdgeInt, EdgeIntGraph

 - LouvainDP.java: e-DP by input perturbation
-- NodeSetLouvain.java:  MCMC at the first level
+- NodeSetLouvain.java:  MCMC at the first level, used in LouvainDP

 - Scan.java: SCAN algorithm